 - In future, an area of Snowdonia National Park, probably in the Rhinogydd, will be a potential focus of our work, and we have been contacted by groups in Pembrokeshire and South Brecon Beacons/Heads of Valleys with a view to establishing projects in these areas.

 - To rewild or restore land to a wilder state to create a functioning ecosystem where natural processes dominate by carrying out habitat restoration, removing domestic livestock, and introducing missing native species as far as feasible.

-- In the Cambrian Wildwood area, land will be restored from sheep pasture and sitka spruce plantation to native woodland, heather moorland and other habitats as appropriate.
+- In the Cambrian Wildwood area, land will be restored to native woodland, heather moorland and other habitats as appropriate.

 - Landscape considerations are paramount to providing a feeling of wildness: intrusive artefacts such as fencing will be removed.

 - Following establishment of new areas of native woodland, grazing will be resumed using wild herbivores in place of domestic livestock.
 Wild horse, wild cattle, bison, roe deer, red deer, wild boar and beaver will be introduced when feasible.

 - Carnivore species will be introduced when feasible, with initial focus on pine marten, in conjunction with a programme for reducing grey squirrel and restoring red squirrel.
 In the longer term, we will look at the feasibility of wild cat.
 Large carnivores, bear, wolf and lynx are beyond the scope of this charity.